tmuras/moosh/README.md

 user-getidbyname
 ----------------

 Returns the userid of users.
 The parameter can be the first and last name of a user, or one or more username(s).
+(When using first and last name may be ambiguous.
+If more than one user with the same first and last name is found, it returns an error message: Multiple records found, only one record expected.)

 Example 1: Returns the userid of the user "test user"